MilesBroadwell/CS-375/Final-Project/README.md

+# THIS LAYER OF THE PROJECT SHOULD HAVE "node_modules" FROM NODE.JS IN IT
+It does not have this folder however, since the filesize was too big.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.